-The company’s largest market is Nigeria, which provides 26% of Jumia’s monthly traffic.
-Jumia has websites localized to 11 different African countries, and six countries each provide more than one million visits per month: Egypt, Morocco, Kenya, Tunisia, Ghana and Algeria.
+The company’s largest market is Nigeria, which provides 31% of Jumia’s monthly traffic.
+Jumia has websites localized to ten different African countries, and six countries each provide more than one million visits per month: Nigeria, Morocco, Egypt, Kenya, Tunisia and Côte d’Ivoire.

 Jumia has several other internet projects in Africa, including travel, food delivery and payment services.
 It also provides logistics services, similar to Amazon FBA, to sellers on its marketplace.
 Its wide reach across Africa and range of services has led to Jumia being known as “the Amazon of Africa”.
 Jumia’s expansion across Africa has not always been smooth, however, with operations in Cameroon and Tanzania closing down due to instability in those countries.